IndiePub: History

 Zoo Games was a wholly owned subsidiary of Zoo Entertainment originally known as DFTW Merger Sub, Inc. In March 2007, DFTW merged with Green Screen Interactive Software, LLC to become Green Screen Interactive Software.
+The GreenScreen company was co-founded by former Take-Two Interactive founders Ryan Brant and Mark E. Seremet and Take-Two executive Susan Cummings.
 Following the merger, Green Screen acquired SuperVillain Studios in June 2007, Destination Software in December 2007 and Zoo Digital Publishing in April 2008.
 In August 2008, Green Screen was renamed Zoo Games, Inc., and Destination Software was renamed Zoo Publishing, Inc., with Zoo Publishing becoming a wholly owned subsidiary of Zoo Games.
+Ron Chaimowitz, the founder of GT Interactive was appointed CEO during the acquisitions.
 SuperVillain Studios was sold back to the original owners in September 2008 and six months following the acquisition of Zoo Digital Publishing it was sold back to the original owners in order for the company to refocus on their Zoo Publishing operations.

 On May 7, 2009 it was announced by Zoo Publishing that the company had acquired the rights from New World IP to publish and distribute Empire Interactive's entire catalog which includes titles such as Big Mutha Truckers and Flatout Head On.
 The rights were acquired from New World IP who had recently purchased Empire's intellectual property as the company went into administration.
 In June 2009, Zoo Games created a wholly owned subsidiary, Zoo Entertainment Europe Ltd., in order to move into the European market however, operations were discontinued in December 2009.

 September 28, 2011, indiePub announced that it was a year into development of an indies-only game and application (apps) distribution or publishing platform.
 Developers will be able to create a "Pub" (online storefront) to sell their games and apps.
 The following week (October 7, 2011) indiePub revealed that it would give indie developers 75% of the revenues from their games sold through the service and that it would support games and other apps made for PC (Windows), Macintosh (OS X), Linux and Android devices (phones and tablets). iOS games, can be linked from a Pub.
 It also claimed that it would use distributed sales tools which never were elaborated on before it was shut down.

 May 15, 2012, Zoo Entertainment, Inc., officially became indiePub Entertainment, Inc.